 Here’s what software like this actually does behind the curtain, step by step:

 - Reconciliation.
-Cross-checks CI data with systems like ServiceNow, Jira, or native cloud tags.
-It resolves conflicts before they land in your lap.
+Cross-checks and aligns your CI data with ServiceNow, Jira, or your cloud-native tags — catching conflicts before they trigger a 3-AM Sev 1 alert on your watch.

 - Relationship Mapping.
 Links assets to apps, users, services, and ownership.
 So when something breaks, you’re not lost in Slack threads.